 You are responsible for your own academic schedule.
-Each semester, you will enroll and make adjustments to your schedule.
+Each semester, you will enroll and many any adjustments to your schedule.
 Your academic calendar is available to assist you.
 The "My Classes" section of your MyASU allows you to add, drop, and withdraw from classes.
 You need to be familiar with the academic calendar, which changes every semester.
 The academic calendar contains key dates of when you can make course adjustments, withdraw from classes with a tuition refund, etc. Current and future academic calendars can be found at students.asu.edu/registrar-semester-calendar.
 If you must withdraw from a class due to circumstances beyond your control, please review procedures for a Medical/Compassionate Withdrawal at students.asu.edu/forms/medical-compassionate-withdrawal-request.

-From the time you receive your admission email, you may notice that there is a hold on your account that states you should call the SSW.
+From the time you receive your admission email, you may notice that there is a hold on your account that states you need to contact the SSW first.
 The below steps will help you to clear the hold, which will then allow you to register for classes.

 As a newly admitted student, you will receive an email invitation to join either the MSW Advanced Standing, Standard Program, or Online Center in Canvas.
-Canvas is the learning management system used at ASU.
+Canvas is the learning management system (LMS) used at ASU.
 These are valuable sites for information containing everything you need to move forward with your admission to ASU.
 All of our admissions paperwork is now digital and integrated into the MSW Canvas Center.
-Once you receive this email, make sure to accept the invitation to join your MSW Center.
+Once you receive this email, make sure to accept the invitation to join your MSW Canvas Center.

+Make sure you have accepted the Canvas invitation which is sent to your ASU email.
 If you are unable to find that email, you can also access Canvas by logging into your MyASU portal and clicking on the Canvas link above where your classes will be listed once registered.
 The MSW Advising Canvas (Advanced Standing, Standard Program or Online Center per your program) provides you with all of the necessary information to begin your program.

-- The Standards of Professional and Ethical Behavior, which summarizes the professional and ethical expectations of being in the program.
+- 1. The Standards of Professional and Ethical Behavior, which summarizes the professional and ethical expectations of being in the program.
 You will want to read this carefully and in its entirety. - 2.
 Information on how to clear registration holds. - 3.
-Details regarding the admissions quizzes. - 4.
-List of courses per Plan of Study. - 5.
-How to register for courses. - 6.
+List of courses per Plan of Study. - 4.
+How to register for courses. - 5.
 Key contacts and information regarding next steps.

-Please refer to your MSW Advising Canvas page for the most up to date information.
+Please refer to your MSW Canvas page for the most up to date information.